-22 Effective for reviews of financial statements for periods ending on or after 31 December 2013
+9 Effective for reviews of financial statements for periods ending on or after 31 December 2013

-- ISA 600 Special Considerations Audits of Group Financial Statements (including the work of component auditors). - ISA 705 (Revised) Modifications to the Opinion in the Independent Auditor's Report. - ISA 706 (Revised) Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report. - ISA 710 Comparative Information Corresponding Figures and Comparative Financial Statements. - ISA 720 (Revised) The Auditor's Responsibilities Relating to Other Information. - Proposed ISA 800 (Revised) Special Considerations Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks. - Proposed ISA 805 (Revised) Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement23.

-7. The illustrative reports in Part B assume that:

-- Unless the circumstances include an assumption that the Registered Auditor has concluded that a reportable irregularity exists, that it has been reported in terms of the Auditing Profession Act, 2005 (the APA) and that a notification has been included in the auditor's report or modified opinion has been expressed on the financial statements, these circumstances do not exist and the auditor's report has not been modified in this regard.
-Refer to the Revised Guide for Registered Auditors: Reportable Irregularities in terms of the Auditing Profession Act (May 2015) issued by the IRBA for further guidance on reportable irregularities. - The relevant ethical requirements that apply to the audit comprise the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors, together with the ethical requirements relating to an audit in South Africa.
-The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B). - The modifications reported are material, or material and pervasive, to the financial statements.
-Other wording may be more appropriate to the circumstances and the wording in the illustrative reports should be adapted accordingly. - 8.
-Illustrative examples of ISRE 2410 Review of Interim Financial Information Performed by the Independent Auditor of the Entity and ISA 810 Engagements to Report on Summary Financial Statements reports that meet the requirements of the
+- The report for the audit of a complete set of general purpose financial statements of a public sector entity described in section 4(3) of the PAA that the Auditor-General of South Africa (AGSA) has opted not to audit himself, in accordance ISA 700 (Revised). - 5.
+The guidance in Part A also includes notes on the application of paragraphs 20-48 of ISA 700 (Revised); paragraphs 21-22 of ISA 720 (Revised); paragraphs 86-92 of ISRE 2400 (Revised); and certain sections of the APA, Companies Act and the PAA that are relevant to the reports. - 6.
+The illustrative reports in Part B include examples of various circumstances not specifically considered in the ISAs, without duplicating the illustrative reports contained in the following ISAs: - ISA 510, Initial Audit Engagements Opening Balances. - ISA 570 (Revised), Going Concern. - ISA 600, Special Considerations Audits of Group Financial Statements (Including the Work of Component Auditors). - ISA 705 (Revised), Modifications to the Opinion in the Independent Auditor's Report. - ISA 706 (Revised), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report. - ISA 710, Comparative Information Corresponding Figures and Comparative Financial Statements. - ISA 720 (Revised), The Auditor's Responsibilities Relating to Other Information. - ISA 800 (Revised), Special Considerations Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks. - ISA 805 (Revised), Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement10. - 7.
+The illustrative reports in Part B assume that: - Unless the circumstances indicate an assumption that the registered auditor has concluded that a reportable irregularity exists, has been reported in terms of the APA and a notification has been included in the auditor's report or a modified opinion has been expressed on the financial statements, these circumstances do not exist and the auditor's report has not been modified in this regard.
+The auditor's determination of whether a reportable irregularity exists is based on the careful evaluation of the events and conditions in the particular circumstances of an entity.
+In instances where the effect of a reportable irregularity on the auditor's report is included in an illustrative report, the auditor has performed such evaluation and has concluded that a reportable irregularity exists.
+(For guidance on reportable irregularities, refer to the May 2015 Revised Guide for Registered Auditors: Reportable Irregularities in terms of the Auditing Profession Act issued by the IRBA.)

-Expected to be effective for audits of financial statements for periods ending on or after 15 December 2016
+10 Effective for audits of financial statements for periods ending on or after 15 December 2016